Denis Suárez: Espanyol (loan)

 On 30 January 2023, Suárez joined fellow top tier club Espanyol on loan until the end of the season, with Celta being set to receive a €200.000 fee for the immediate transfer, plus an equal fee in the case Espanyol successfully avoided relegation.

+Villarreal return

+On 27 June 2023, after Espanyol's relegation, Suárez returned to Villarreal on a three-year deal.
+On 29 August 2025, his contract was terminated by mutual agreement.

+Alavés

+Hours after leaving Villarreal, Suárez was announced at Deportivo Alavés on a two-year deal.

 International career

 Suárez has been capped by Spain U17 and has scored two goals for the team, against Moldova and Northern Ireland.
 He was also a member of the Spain U19 which won the 2012 Under-19 European Championship.
 Suárez was a 71st-minute substitute in the final against Greece and made six appearances at the Championships, scoring twice and playing 284 minutes.

 On 29 May 2016, he made his senior debut coming on as second-half substitute for David Silva in a friendly match against Bosnia and Herzegovina.
 A week earlier on 20 May, he had represented Galicia in the region's first match for eight years, a 1–1 draw with Venezuela.